 Complementary community initiatives: The program will, on a pilot basis, assist communities that are seeking to build their own safety, security and crime prevention mechanisms, where it can be demonstrated that they have commitment to implement initiatives that can complement the work of village courts and land mediation services.
 This will take into account the need to help communities gain capacity for such initiatives.
 This needs to be contextually based and could be an area for innovation and research but will need to be tested.
-It might for example include responses to sorcery related claims and violence, tribal fights, road safety or community based corrections.
+It might for example include responses to sorcery related claims and violence, tribal fights, road safety or community reconciliation between offenders and victims.
+It could include support for juvenile justice and community based corrections.
 Support should be through exploring and piloting combinations of informal community and formal justice sector mechanisms with support, where appropriate, from faith-based organisations, NGO's, civil society organisations (CSOs) and the private sector.
 The World Bank Justice for the Poor program may indicate potential follow up activities looking at drivers of crime and opportunities for community resilience and reconciliation.